nidohl/nidohl/README.md

 you're like a hot dr seuss can you show me some more rhymes - ellie

+I FEAR IM TOO BUSY #MAKINGOUT WITH YOU TO SAY ANY RHYMES HEH.. -NID

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>